 Turn the heat back to high and bring the water to a boil.
 Reduce the heat so that the water is at a gentle simmer.
 Adjust the pot's lid so that it is not completely covering the pot.

 Drain the mayocoba beans.
-Use them or store them after they've cooled.
+Add them to your favorite dish or store them after they've cooled.

 Eating beans may cause flatulence in some people.
-Try discarding the soaking water and adding fresh water before cooking the beans, using an over-the-counter enzyme preparation or adding a strip of kombu -- a type of dried kelp -- when you're cooking the beans.
+Try discarding the soaking water and adding fresh water before cooking the beans, as recommended by Cleveland Clinic, to reduce this unwanted side effect.

 You can also use an over-the-counter enzyme preparation to reduce gas production when consuming mayocoba beans.
 In some Asian cultures, a strip of kombu — a type of dried kelp — is added to the water when cooking the beans to make them more digestible, according to Cleveland Clinic.